 How to Get Rid of Millipedes in Florida

-- Use boric acid (similar to diatomaceous earth but unsafe for pets).
+• Use boric acid (similar to diatomaceous earth but will harm pets if ingested).

 Beetles in Florida

-Beetles are pretty harmless, but certain species like grain weevils can get into your food.
-Other types of beetles in Florida include ground beetles, longhorn beetles, scarab beetles, and stag beetles, which are typically found outside.
+Beetles are pretty harmless, but certain species like grain weevils can get into your food, which is not so good for clear reason.
+Other types of beetles in Florida include ground beetles, longhorn beetles, scarab beetles, and stag beetles, which are typically found outside, and usually mind their own business.

 How to Get Rid of Beetles in Florida